klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

-# Voice, Tone, and Style
+# Voice, Tone, and Style of Patagonia brand

 <!-- Voice, Tone, and Style -->
 <!-- Voice and Tone (Style, too) -->
 <!-- Content Style Guide -->
 <!-- Note: Even your headings can have your voice, tone, and style. -->

-An overview…
+Voice, tone, and content.
+They need to match and build off of one another.
+Patagonia continually reinforces itself as a brand rooted in transparency in each of its communication channels.
+And by creating a brand voice that is trustworthy and educational, the customer is led on a consistent brand journey.

 ## Voice

 Introduction to section…

-1. Transparent, but thoughtfully – Patagonia makes a big deal about transparency.
+1. Transparent, but thoughtfully: Patagonia makes a big deal about transparency.
 From supply chain to cash register, Patagonia presents as upfront, honest, and accountable.
-Patagonia knows, when when and how to deploy information about their mission.
 Patagonia is definitely not shying away from their earth-friendly mission.
 It’s all over.
-But they create spaces for customers at every level of engagement, without letting people off the hook.
+But they know when and how to deploy information about their mission without overwhelming the customer.
+They create spaces for customers at every level of engagement, without letting people off the hook.
 2. Trustworthy
 3. Educational